 How to Receive Credit

-To receive credit, admitted students should complete the appropriate Career-Technical Articulation Verification (CTAV) request form based on the campus for which they have been admitted and intend to enroll.
+To receive credit, admitted students should complete the Career-Technical Articulation Verification (CTAV) request form.

 By completing the request form you are giving Ohio University Undergraduate Admissions permission to retrieve the Credit Availability Report from the Higher Education Information portal to confirm and award credit for completed career technical program(s) and/or coursework on your behalf.